erkston/lobby-bot-dl/README.md

 ### Discord set-up
 The bot requires the following permissions: Send Messages, Manage Messages, Embed Links.
-It also requires the "Members" Privileged Gateway Intent, and permission to mention roles.
+It also requires permission to mention roles (and ability to mention those roles in server settings).
-The server should have a dedicated channel and role as well (see config below)
+The server should have a dedicated channel (see config below)

 ### Configuration
 Copy config/config_example.json to config/config.json and edit accordingly.

+config.json (along with any changes made via /lbset command) is the 'default' config that is selected in the /startlobby command.
+Any additional configs added (NA.json, EU.json, etc) are independent and do not affect the default config.
+These templates are loaded at /startlobby command execution, so it's possible to edit the configs while the bot is still running.

+Settings:
 - DiscordBotToken - Your bots token from the Discord Developer Portal
 - BotTimezone - Timezone used for timestamps in console output.
 Will use this timezone instead of system time
 - BotGame* - Game the bot should be "Playing" in its Discord presence.
 Only shows after lobby is launched